jqhoogland/rationalia-starter/LW/Posts/The date of AI Takeover is not the day the AI takes over.md

 chapter: null
 synchedAt: '2022-08-30T08:17:52.963Z'
 ---

-# The date of AI Takeover is not the day the AI takes over
+# The Date of AI Takeover is Not the Day the AI Takes Over